alexandreelise/docs/pages/cloud/dedicated/rescue_mode/guide.en-us.md

 > [!warning]
 >
-> Some customers may encounter issue with the rescue email's language: in french rather than in english.
-Despite this issue has been fixed the 20th of September 2022, customers still need to re-precise an email address at least once by server from this date in order to definitely fix that issue.
+> Some OVHcloud customer accounts may be affected by an error regarding the language of rescue emails: they are sent in French instead of the chosen account language.
+Although the cause of the error has been corrected since September 20, 2022, the email address needs to be updated once to resolve the issue.
+To do this, enter your customer account's email address in this step before you enable rescue mode.
 >

 Click on `Next`{.action} to proceed to the next step and on `Confirm`{.action} to validate the change.